aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/05-launch-pc.md

 In this section, you create a cluster based on the specifications defined in the configuration file.
 To create a cluster, you use the command **[pcluster create-cluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/pcluster.create-cluster-v3.html)**.

 In your AWS Cloud9 terminal, run the following to create a cluster.
-Make sure that the configuration file path is correct.
+Make sure that the configuration file path is pointing to the `my-cluster-config.yaml` file created in the previous section.
+The Cluster name in this workshop is set within this line as `hpc-lab`.

 ```bash
 pcluster create-cluster --cluster-name hpc-lab --suppress-validators ALL --cluster-configuration my-cluster-config.yaml
 ```

 The cluster creation process will take ~10 minutes.
-Below is the expected output.
+Below is typical of the expected output after enter is pushed.

 ```bash
 {